ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 We can actually omit the rules for `lab00Test.o`, etc.

-The reason we can omit this rule is that it follows the pattern of a default rule that the Make utility already has in place.
+The reason we can omit this rule is that it follows the pattern of an implicit rule that the Make utility already has in place.
 That default rule looks like this—it is NOT important (at this point in the course) for you to fully understand all the symbols in this default rule—it is only important that you understand the idea that it replaces the